-Namba, Dotonbori, and Shinsaibashi are well known areas in Kansai, generally referred to as “Minami”.
+Osaka clubs are on a different level.
+Namba, Dotonbori, and Shinsaibashi are well-known areas in Kansai, generally referred to as “Minami”.
 Large and glamorous, with famous departments, huge commercial buildings, restaurants, fashion boutiques and shops of every kind you can think of, this is the place to go if you want the Osaka experience.
 You'll find famous Osakan food here, and plenty of places to enjoy the nightlife.

-In this report, we'll be taking on one of the bigger places in the Osaka club scene, Cheval Osaka (just Cheval from here on).
-With a luxurious atmosphere, some of the best audio systems in the world as well as the club scene's first smoke separation system, the club's comfort and service have won positive reception, and the party just keeps going on.
+In this report, we'll be taking on one of the bigger places in the Osaka club scene, Cheval Osaka.
+With a luxurious atmosphere, some of the best audio systems in the world as well as the Osaka club scene's first smoke separation system, the club's comfort and service have won positive reception, and the party just keeps going on.

 Conveniently located right outside of Saishinbashi's subway station!

-Cheval is a mere 30 second walk from Saishinbashi's subway station's No. 6 exit.
-It's about 30 meters east into the Saishinbashi-suji commercial district, with the large stores like UNIQLO and H&M. The club itself is bright and bustling with life – people new to clubbing should find it perfectly welcoming.
+Cheval is a mere 30-second walk from Saishinbashi's subway station's No. 6 exit.
+It's about 30 meters east into the Saishinbashi-suji commercial district, with the large stores like UNIQLO and H&M. The Osaka club itself is bright and bustling with life – people new to clubbing should find it perfectly welcoming.

 The building with the two horse monuments is what you're after.
 There'll be a suit-clad staff member waiting outside.
 A sign out front explains the rules in English, so after you've confirmed the fee and systems, go ahead and speak with the staff.
 You'll have to show your ID, so your passport should make a safe bet.